tmnnrs/terrain-rgb/README.md

 <br>

-[MBUtil](https://github.com/mapbox/mbutil) can subsequently be used to export mbtiles file to a directory of (PNG) files.
+[MBUtil](https://github.com/mapbox/mbutil) can subsequently be used to export the MBTiles output to a directory of (PNG) files.